Filip3314/LetsLearnProgramming/Java/nonrobot/Variables.md

 For the sake of this tutorial, lets use the method that converts from seconds to minutes to hours.

-So, first we'll convert seconds to miutes by deviding the seconds by 60.
+So, first we'll convert seconds to minutes by dividing the seconds by 60.
 For 3661 seconds, the division is 61 minutes with 1 second left over.

-Next, we'll need to devide minutes by 60, so that we can get hours.
+Next, we'll need to divide minutes by 60, so that we can get hours.
 61 minutes is 1 hour with 1 minute left over.

 At this point, we know the answer: 3661 seconds = 1 hour, 1 minute, and 1 second.